|All materials circulate for 21 days with these exceptions:|

 |Hot Picks Books||$0.25/day|

 |Hot Picks DVDs and Blu-Rays||$1.00/day|

 |Nooks and Kindles||$2.00/day|

-- Park bicycles in the bicycle racks and lock them to prevent theft.
+Bicycles must be parked in the bicycle racks and should be locked to prevent theft.

 Based on the powers invested in the Library Board of Trustees of the Avon Lake Public Library in the Ohio Revised Code, Section 3375.40 and pursuant to the recommendations of the American Library Association and the Ohio Library Council, the Avon Lake Public Library adopts the following policy on confidentiality of Library records: